Updated: November 2017

 There’s several laser jammers on the market from a variety of companies.
 Everyone wants to say that they’re the best, they can jam all the lidar guns out there, and so on… but which one really is the best?

 If you want the quick answer, the best jammer on the market is the AntiLaser Priority.
-They’re the ones that countermeasure enthusiasts are now buying and they are the most effective jammers when it comes to jamming all the different lidar guns on the market.
+They’re the ones that countermeasure enthusiasts are all buying and they are the most effective jammers when it comes to jamming all the different lidar guns on the market, including the latest guns with sophisticated anti-jamming technology.
 Additionally, unlike many other companies which provide very limited support in terms of updates over time after they sell you a jammer, AntiLaser is very good about staying on top of things and issuing updates to make sure that your jammers stay current and able to jam all the known guns out there which is critical.
+They spend tens of thousands of dollars every year buying new laser guns so that if something changes in terms of laser guns, you’ll quickly get an update for your jammers to keep you ahead of the curve.
 Laser jammers are something that need to be updated periodically as things change and so long term updates are very important.

 Compared to the previous generation laser jammers out there, the ALP is also more sensitive at detecting lidar than other jammers which means that they’re better at protecting your entire vehicle, the increased sensitivity means you’re less likely to have a weak spot on your vehicle far from the jammer that a gun can get a reading off of, you have more options in terms of placement of the jammer heads on your car while still maintaining solid protection, plus they’re more forgiving of less than perfect installs or heads moving over time which can lead to punchthroughs (a lidar gun getting a reading off your car while your jammers are trying to jam it).
-Because the ALP’s can run up to 5 heads instead of 4, it means that if you need more than 4 heads (common for larger vehicles), you can simply add an additional head rather than have to buy another system entirely which is more expensive and leads to more unnecessary duplicate hardware in your vehicle, dual kill switches, and so on.
+Because the ALP’s can run up to 6 heads instead of 4 (up to 3 per side of the vehicle), it means that if you need more than 4 heads (common for larger vehicles), you can simply add an additional head rather than having to buy another system entirely which is more expensive and leads to more unnecessary duplicate hardware in your vehicle, dual kill switches, and so on.
 Being able to plug additional heads into a single ALP brain is great.
-You can read my complete pros/cons comparison with the competition here.

 The ALP also has a bunch of accessories available that helps add a lot of useful functionality.
 For example, you can integrate it with a variety of different radar detectors to have just one setup for both radar and laser, you can get voice alerts with the HiFi module, you can pair it with your phone over bluetooth if you don’t want the control pad installed in your cabin, and so on.
 If you want a fully integrated radar/laser setup, there’s now also the Net Radar available which is a very good radar detector so you can have a complete radar and laser system for your car that’s good in both departments.

-These are the jammers that just about everyone in the enthusiast community is switching over to.
+These are the jammers that just about everyone in the enthusiast community is now running, myself included.
 When it comes to laser jammers, there isn’t really the same level of competition that there is with radar detectors.

 The previous top jammers were the Blinder HP-905 Compact and the Laser Interceptor.

 The LI’s were the previous top jammers on the market and they were the best for many years.
 They were the jammers to get.
-After some time, the heads started showing their age, especially as new anti-jamming lidar guns like the DragonEye started coming onto the market and the LI’s weren’t able to respond accordingly.
+After some time, the heads started showing their age, especially as new anti-jamming lidar guns like the DragonEye started coming onto the market and the LI’s weren’t able to respond accordingly due to them using older hardware.
 That was around when AntiLaser stepped in with their far more sophisticated hardware with the ability to jam these new guns while LI basically threw in the towel.
 The US distributor is now no longer even involved with LI’s and is now involved with Stinger.
 Stinger makes what is currently the second best jammer and I’ll talk about them in just a moment.

 To save some cash, you could always get one of these other systems, especially a used one.
 Generally though, I wouldn’t recommend it.
 There’s two reasons.
 Number one, you often have to drill holes into your grill for the jammers and potentially your interior for the controls.
 That’s not something that’s easy to undo and change once you need to switch systems.
 Additionally, the install can be a PITA when it comes to running the wires through your firewall, mounting the heads on your car, potentially having to remove your bumper, and so on.
 You can do it yourself which takes a lot of time, or you can have it done professionally which takes a bunch of money.
 I’ve seen some people doing professional installs where the install costs more than the jammer itself!
 Uninstalling down the line to switch over is a pain and it’s for that reason that I’d recommend that you do it right, right from the get-go.
 The peace of mind of knowing you’re protected is a big part of it too.

 When it comes to good jammers that would be worth installing, the only other company that’s producing laser jammers that can deal with the latest lidar guns is Stinger.
-The Stinger VIP radar detector is the most advanced radar detector on the market and they also offer laser jammers that are designed to pair with their radar detector (unlike the ALP’s which are designed to be standalone but also have the ability to integrate with several different detectors).
+The Stinger VIP radar detector is an advanced radar detector and it also offers laser jammers that are designed to pair with the radar detector (unlike the ALP’s which are designed to be standalone but also have the ability to integrate with several different detectors).
 The Stinger’s laser jammer heads are smaller than the ALP, about the size of a dime, and they even offer ridiculously tiny fiber heads that are only 2.6mm wide so they’re easy to conceal and almost impossible to spot.

 It’s more expensive for the Stinger system, but these tinier heads make for a popular choice among those who want the stealthiest install possible where the jammers don’t take away from the aesthetics of the car as much, especially with those who drive higher end or exotic cars.
 Stinger uses separate transmitters/receivers so while each head is smaller, you have twice as many of them.
 The main limitation right now with the Stinger jammers, and why they’re not the best, is that their software is still in development and their jamming capabilities are not yet totally solid.
 There’s users who are still reporting that they can’t completely jam lidar guns on a consistent basis, especially at closer range.
 The Stinger engineers have been pretty good with issuing updates which is awesome so I do expect them to be solid down the road, but they’re just not there quite yet and it’s for that reason that I’d recommend the ALP’s today by default.

-As for the other jammers out there, you’ve got the Escort Laser ShifterPro which is just a rebadged Laser Interceptor that isn’t being updated and doesn’t even have the same updates that are already available for the LI.
-The K40 is using last gen hardware that also doesn’t have the ability to jam the latest guns out there either.
+As for the other jammers out there, you’ve got the Escort ZR5 and ShifterMax jammers (what they use with the Max Ci and Max Ci 360) which is a step forward from Escort’s previous ZR4’s and LSP’s, but still lags behind the ALP in terms of jamming effectiveness (most importantly) and support for more heads for larger vehicles.
+The K40 Defuser Optix is using last gen hardware that also doesn’t have the ability to jam the latest guns out there either.

 If you’re looking to buy a jammer these days, the ALP’s are the go-to solution.
 The only other ones that would be worth recommending would be the Stinger VIP if you want the smallest heads possible and are also getting their radar detector.
 Other than that, the ALP’s are the ones to go for.